zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 ### Error Code: CE0488

-CE0488 error message: *No entity configured for the data source of this data view.
+CE0488 error message in a data view: *No entity configured for the data source of this data view.
 Select an entity or change the data source.*

-You will get CE0488 if **Context** is selected as a data source for a data view, but no entity is specified.
+You will get CE0488 in a data view if **Context** is selected as a data source for a data view, but no entity is specified.

 To fix CE0488, do one of the following:

 * Open the data view's properties > **Data Source** and select an entity in the **Entity** field.
 * Change the type of the data source.

 ### Error Code: CE2633

-CE2633 error message can be one of the following:
+CE2633 error message in a data view can be one of the following:

 * *No microflow configured for the data source of this data view.
 Select a microflow or change the data source.*
     * You will get this error is if the data source is set to **Microflow**, but no microflow is specified.